Ralim/IronOS/README.md

 # Flexible Soldering iron control Firmware

+*Please Note, this repo will likely be renaming soon to unire - See issue #639.
+Old links willcontinue to work, and should redirect.
+So dont panic :) This is just to better account for the newer soldeing irons being added.*

 Originally concieved as an alternative firmware for the TS100, this firmware has evolved into a complex soldering iron control firmware.

 The firmware implements all of the standard features of a "smart" soldering iron, with lots of little extras and tweaks.